MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/handle-type.md

 ### Parameters
 `left` `right`
-A **handle_type** value whose HANDLE to mutually swap with that of the other parameter.
+A **handle_type** value whose handle to mutually swap with that of the other parameter.

 ## See also
 * [winrt namespace](winrt.md)